Keweenaw Point Trail!

 If you do not wish to ride all of the trail from Copper Harbor to High Rock Bay, you can pick up the beginning of Phase 2 by driving 3.4 miles east along Mandan Road past the end of US-41.
 The out-and-back trip from here is roughly 11 miles, a perfect afternoon adventure.

-Phase 3: Red Tape In Progress (Low chance Construction will begin in 2021)
+Phase 3: Red Tape In Progress (possible construction starting in 2022)

 Nobody said building 15+ miles of trail in the middle of nowhere would be easy.
 We had no idea the difficulties would start before we even put machines on the ground!
 The goal of Phase 3 is to lead users from High Rock Bay south to Keystone Bay, west to Fish Cove and Montreal Falls, and north along the Montreal River corridor until we eventually reach somewhere familiar.
 It's generally uncharted terrain except for the key points of interest and has numerous challenges, both physical and bureaucratical.
 Here's where we currently stand with things.